Brewster commits to Liverpool with long-term deal

 England youth international Rhian Brewster has signed a long-term contract at Liverpool.

-The 18-year-old striker put pen to paper at Liverpool's Melwood training base, with the deal widely reported to run for five years until 2023.
+The 18-year-old striker put pen to paper at Liverpool's Melwood training base on Tuesday, with the deal widely reported to run for five years until 2023.

 Brewster has progressed through Liverpool's academy ranks and came to prominence last year when starred in England's triumphant Under-17 World Cup campaign in India, finishing as top scorer at the tournament with eight goals.